olivergeorge/eloop/README.md

 Two novel properties:

-* It’s designed to encourage composable handlers.
-Handlers take state and return state.
+* It’s designed to encourage composable logic.
+Logic handlers take state and return state.
 This allows :db to flow through handlers.
 For side effects you can hook up an :fx key which is a list of effects to process.

 * It’s compatible with asynchronous data source inputs.
 The new world order of asynchronous apis is turning our “pure logic” handlers into callback hell.
 This should allow SQLite queries as inputs to handlers on React Native apps.
 Only good for reference data (not “state”) and APIs which won’t block or be slow to respond.

 There are [examples](./examples/example/) in the repo.

+NOTE: I'm confident composable logic is a good idea.
+Asynchronous inputs, on the other hand, are unproven.

 # Types of handlers